 Nautilus Three Sentence Science The Earthquake That Will Devastate Seattle When the 2011 earthquake and tsunami struck Tohoku, Japan, Chris Goldfinger was two hundred miles away, in the city of Kashiwa, at an international meeting on seismology.
 As the shaking started, everyone in the room began to laugh.
 Earthquakes are common in Japan—that one was the third of the week—and the participants were, after all, at a seismology conference.
-Then everyone in the room checked the time.
 Seismologists know that how long an earthquake lasts is a decent proxy for its magnitude.
 When Goldfinger looked at his watch, it was quarter to three.
 It was March.
 Oh, shit, Goldfinger thought, although not in dread, at first: in amazement.
 For a moment, that was pretty cool: a real-time revolution in earthquake science.
 In the end, the magnitude-9.0 Tohoku earthquake and subsequent tsunami killed more than eighteen thousand people, devastated northeast Japan, triggered the meltdown at the Fukushima power plant, and cost an estimated two hundred and twenty billion dollars.
 The first clue came from geography.
 But it did not.